The UK Data Protection Landscape After Brexit

 Under the current Withdrawal agreement proposals, there will be an implementation/transition period for determining the terms of the future trade arrangement between the EU and the UK.

-During that period, existing EU laws will continue to apply within the UK, which means that the businesses will still be required to comply with the existing regulations and regulations that may come into force during that time, such as GDPR and the incoming ePrivacy Regulation.
+During that period, existing EU laws will continue to apply within the UK.
+It means that businesses will still be required to comply with the existing regulations.
+And regulations that may come into force during that time, such as GDPR and the incoming ePrivacy Regulation.

 The future relationship

-Though such a decision is based on whether there are adequate safeguards and protections of individuals and their rights in relation to Data Protection.
+Though such a decision is based on whether there are adequate safeguards and protections of individuals and their rights.
 This requires the UK to maintain some form of regulatory alignment after Brexit.
-Given the UK Data Protection Act 2018 was passed to adopt all the GDPR provisions, it is likely that the UK will be granted an adequacy decision.
-Which is something the EU has partly committed to in the current political declaration on the future relationship, in which they will endeavour to adopt an adequacy decision by the end of the Transition Period.
+Given the UK Data Protection Act, 2018 was passed to adopt all the GDPR provisions, it is likely that the UK will be granted an adequacy decision.
+Which is something the EU has partly committed to in the current political declaration on the future relationship, in which they will endeavor to adopt an adequacy decision by the end of the Transition Period.

 What happens if the UK leaves with No Deal?

 If the UK ceases to be a member in early 2020, without an agreement that passed through Parliament, then there will be no agreement for the transition period or a plan for the future trading agreement.
 This will leave the UK, as a Third Country, which from a Data Protection perspective means an adequacy decision required, or other safeguards are required for transfers from the EU.

 Though leaving the EU with no deal, potentially undermines achieving an adequacy decision for a variety of reasons even if the UK maintains the same level of regulatory alignment.

 First, there is a legally binding and enforceable instrument, such as a contract or an agreement between public bodies.
 If you are a private organisation, then this is not applicable.